Tengku Maimun Tuan Mat

 Tengku Maimun binti Tuan Mat (Note: تڠكو ميمون توان مت) (born 2 July 1959) is a Malaysian lawyer who served as the Chief Justice of Malaysia from 2019 until her retirement in 2025.
 She was the second-longest serving Chief Justice of Malaysia and the first woman to be appointed to the office.

 During her tenure, Tengku Maimun presided over several landmark cases, most notably the conviction of former Prime Minister Najib Razak in the 1Malaysia Development Berhad scandal.
 Her leadership on the bench drew both praise and criticism, particularly for rulings on religious and constitutional issues.
 Demonstrating a strong sense of judicial independence, she was once described as "the only man in the Federal Court" after issuing minority judgments in four major constitutional cases.

 Early life and education

 Tengku Maimun was born on 2 July 1959 in Kota Bharu, Kelantan.
 She began her education at Merbau English School before continuing her secondary studies at Kota Bharu Secondary School and Sultan Ismail College.
-She completed her sixth form education at Kolej Tunku Kurshiah, a residential school for girls.
+She completed her sixth form education at Kolej Tunku Kurshiah.
 Tengku Maimun later pursued her tertiary education in law at the University of Malaya and graduated in 1982.